spryker/spryker-docs/docs/scos/dev/front-end-development/yves/atomic-frontend/atomic-front-end-general-overview.md

 ## Application Bootstrap

-When you build the shop application, the builder (*Webpack*) will find all entry points of all components.
+When you build the shop application, the builder (*Webpack*) finds all entry points of all components.
 Entry points are the files that Webpack uses to create the output assets.

 There are two entry points that are loaded in the DOM in the following order:
 * *vendor*: `src/Pyz/Yves/ShopUi/Theme/default/vendor.ts`—contains all external dependencies required for your project.